ukiw200/challenges-23-24/git-challenges/01-basics/git-basics.md

 ### 3.2.
 Add, commit and push a folder

 Create a subfolder named 'challenge-1' in the '01-basics' folder.
-Create a new file "solution.txt" with the text "challenge 1 completed" on the first line.
+Create a new file "solution.txt" with the text `challenge 1 completed` on the first line.
 Make sure that this folder is pushed to your remote repository.

 ## 4. General rules